Color television: Middle East

 Nearly all of the countries in the Middle East use PAL.
-The first country in the Middle East to introduce color television was Iraq in 1967.
-Jordan and Oman, become second in the early-1970s.
-Saudi Arabia, the United Arab Emirates, Kuwait, Bahrain, and Qatar followed in the mid-1970s, but Israel, Lebanon, and Cyprus continued to broadcast in black and white until the early 1980s.
+The first country in the Middle East to introduce color television was Lebanon in 1967.
+Jordan, Iraq, and Oman, become second in the early 1970s.
+Saudi Arabia, the United Arab Emirates, Kuwait, Bahrain, and Qatar followed in the mid-1970s, but Israel and Cyprus continued to broadcast in black and white until the early 1980s.
 Israeli television even erased the color signals using a device called the mehikon.

 Africa

-The first color television service in Africa was introduced on the Tanzanian island of Zanzibar, in 1973, using PAL.
-In 1973 also, MBC of Mauritius broadcast the OCAMM Conference, in color, using SECAM.
+The first color television service in Africa was introduced on the Tanzanian island of Zanzibar, in 1973, using PAL. also in 1973, MBC of Mauritius broadcast the OCAMM Conference, in color, using SECAM.
 At the time, South Africa did not have a television service at all, owing to opposition from the apartheid regime, but in 1976, one was finally launched.
-Nigeria adopted PAL for color transmissions in 1974 in the Benue Plateau state in the north central region of the country, but countries such as Ghana and Zimbabwe continued with black and white until 1984.
+Nigeria adopted PAL for color transmissions in 1974 in the Benue Plateau state in the north central region of the country, but countries such as Seychelles continued with black and white until 1985 respectively.
 The Sierra Leone Broadcasting Service (SLBS) started television broadcasting in 1963 as a cooperation between the SLBS and commercial interests; coverage was extended to all districts in 1978 when the service was also upgraded to color.

+The last country in Africa to introduce color television was Ghana in 1985.

 South America

-Unlike most other countries in the Americas, which had adopted NTSC, Brazil began broadcasting in color using PAL-M, on February 19, 1972.
-Ecuador was the first South American country to broadcast in color using NTSC, on November 5, 1974.
+Unlike most other countries in the Americas, which had adopted NTSC, Brazil began broadcasting in color using PAL-M, on 19 February 1972.
+Ecuador was the first South American country to broadcast in color using NTSC, on 5 November 1974.
 In 1978, Argentina started international broadcasting in color using PAL-B in connection with the country's hosting of the FIFA World Cup.
-However domestic color broadcasting remained black & white until May 1 1980 when regular broadcasting started using PAL-N, a variation of PAL-B specially suited for Argentina, Uruguay and Paraguay.
+However domestic color broadcasting remained black & white with only some hours of color broadcasting per day, until 1 May 1980 when regular broadcasting started using PAL-N, a variation of PAL-B specially suited for Argentina, Uruguay and Paraguay.

+Also in April 1978, Chile adopted color television officially through the NTSC standard, This led to experimental broadcasts during the Viña del Mar Festival and the widespread use of color TV during the 1978 FIFA World Cup, followed by the charity event Teletón in December of the same year.

-Some other countries in South America, including Bolivia, Paraguay, Peru, and Uruguay [1981], didn't broadcast full-time color television until the early 1980s.
+Some other countries in South America, including Bolivia, Paraguay, Peru, and Uruguay (1981), did not broadcast full-time color television until the early 1980s.

 Cor Dillen, director and later CEO of the South American branch of Philips, was responsible for bringing color television to South America.